andredelft/smart_reading/README.md

 ### Concordance

-A concordance is developed as an extension of the `nltk.text.Text.concordance` function, which incorporates [example 3.6](http://www.nltk.org/book/ch03.html#code-stemmer-indexing) of the NLTK manual, such that it not only matches with exact copies of a given word, but also inflections:
+A concordance is developed as an extension of the `nltk.text.Text.concordance` function that incorporates [example 3.6](http://www.nltk.org/book/ch03.html#code-stemmer-indexing) of the NLTK manual, such that it not only matches with exact copies of a given word, but also inflections:

 ```pycon
 >>> import smart_reading as sr